Paul Trevillion Official Website

 At the 2015 Soccerex Convention in Manchester, Sir Bobby Charlton unveiled plans for the first FOOTBALL WALK OF FAME, a permanent ‘free to view’ tribute to the global icons of International football.
 Among the first to be immortalised will be the members of the 1966 England team including manager, Sir Alf Ramsey, as part of the National Football Museum’s 50th anniversary celebrations in Summer 2016.

-FOOTBALL WALK OF FAME has been made possible as the result of a collaboration between internationally renowned composer, founder of the UK Walk of Fame cultural attractions David Courtney, ‘Master of Movement’ legendary sports artist and innovator Paul Trevillion and the National Football Museum.
+The FOOTBALL WALK OF FAME was made possible as the result of a collaboration between internationally renowned composer, founder of the UK Walk of Fame cultural attractions David Courtney, ‘Master of Movement’ legendary sports artist & innovator Paul Trevillion and the National Football Museum, Manchester.

 ...............................................................................................................